-There are different ways you can propagate philodendron pink princess.
+There are different ways you can propagate philodendron pink princesses.
 The most common and easiest way to spread is through cutting.

 To get started, choose a plant that is healthy and has variegated pink leaves.
 Use a sterilized pruner or clipper and cut it around 6 to 8 inches from the stem.
 Make sure to cut it below the node to allow the plant to propagate.

 Place the cutting piece in a water bowl, bringing the node wholly submerged in the water.
 Place the water bowl where it gets ample indirect sunlight.
 In 4 to 5 weeks, you should see the node start growing tiny roots.

 You can then move the newly rooted node into a pot and sprinkle fertilizer and water to encourage the growth and allow the roots to hold firmly in the soil.

 Another way to propagate is through division.
 In this, you water the soil to make it soft and loose so you can divide the roots.
 You then carefully split the root then place it in a pot.
 Make sure to water it and fertilize it regularly.

 There may be several reasons for Philodendron pink to grow slowly.
 Here are some factors to consider and the remedies.